mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [September 14, 2026]
+# Today's Tutorial [September 15, 2026]
-## Lesson 295: Embedded Hacking Course (Chapter 13: Hacking Integer Data Type)
+## Lesson 296: Embedded Hacking Course (Chapter 14: Floating-Point Data Type)
-This chapter covers hacking the integer data type in addition to a deeper assembler dive into GPIO outputs as it relates to embedded development on the Pico 2.
+This chapter covers the floating-point data type as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.